‘OUR MUTUAL FRIEND’ (1998)

 The theme of this story features the inclusion of the river, most notably the river Thames.
 Dickens associates the river Thames as a character since the working classes in the area become a connection with some of those in the higher classes of London at the time during that Victorian age.

 I enjoyed the combination of the higher classes and working classes featured in Dickens’ London during the story.
 It’s all very pleasant and beneficial with the higher classes with lives of money and status.
 Meanwhile it’s pretty unpleasant and bog-standard with the working classes by the Thames.

 There was a lot about ‘Our Mutual Friend’ that I didn’t understand fully from my early viewings of this TV drama.
-But having re-watched a number of times and from asking questions about the story, I was able to gain a better understanding and enjoy some of the characters’ motivations during the story.
+But having re-watched it a number of times and from asking questions about the story, I was able to gain a better understanding and enjoy some of the characters’ motivations during the tale.

 The John Harmon aspects of the story were very appealing and interesting for me to watch.
 John Harmon takes the disguise of John Rokesmith and sets out on his intentions to win the love of his life, Bella Wilfer.
-The love story of John Rokesmith and Bella Wilfer is my favourite part of the story.
+The love story of John Rokesmith and Bella Wilfer is my favourite part of the drama.

 There is also another love story occurring in ‘Our Mutual Friend’ and that is between Lizzie Hexam and Eugene Wrayburn.
 It’s not a major part of the John Harmon tale, but it connects with the river Thames, especially as Lizzie is a river girl with her father and Eugene comes from the higher classes.

 Another major theme of ‘Our Mutual Friend’ is the prospects of status and gaining money.
 The tagline for this TV drama states; ‘love in a city where class governs all’.
 This is something that Bella Wilfer gets challenged on during the story as she chooses between a love of money and a life of love.